Property transfer methodologies

 - Wendy Hayhurst, NSW Federation of Housing Associations

-- Peter White, Department of Health & Human Services, Tasmania
+- Peter White, Department of Health and Human Services, Tasmanian Government

-- Cam Baddeley, Department of Health and Human Services, Victoria
+- Cam Baddeley, Department of Health and Human Services, Victorian Government

 - Roland Stanmore, NSW Treasury